D.K.C. MacDonald Memorial Lecturer

 History: The Metal Chemistry Award was conceived by Professor H. Hancock of the Technical University of Nova Scotia in 1988 to recognize outstanding contributions to metallurgical chemistry as epitomized by the inaugural winner, Professor L.M.
 Pidgeon of the University of Toronto.
 Since the time of its inception the award has included recipients from universities, industry and government laboratories engaged in research activities ranging from hydrometallurgy, molten salt chemistry, corrosion and fundamental physical chemistry bearing upon smelting and refining processes.

-Current criteria: For outstanding scientific contributions in the area of metal chemistry and distinguished service to the Canadian metal chemistry science community.
+Criteria: For outstanding scientific contributions in the area of metal chemistry and distinguished service to the Canadian metal chemistry science community.
+This award generally covers more the processing and production of materials.

 The Metal Physics Award

-Current criteria: For outstanding scientific contributions in the area of materials and distinguished service to the Canadian materials science community
+Criteria: For outstanding scientific contributions in the area of materials and distinguished service to the Canadian materials science and engineering community.
+This award more specifically covers material property fundamentals and materials characterization, including the development of measurement techniques in these areas.

 - All nominations will stand for 3 years.